I swore to myself that I wasn't going to write anything based off the promos. So, naturally, I ended up writing something.

 He loves you the way I loved your mother.

-"I don't doubt that you would be fantastic at this new job," Jim continues after a moment, after he sees it all sink in, watches it play out across her face.
+"I don't doubt that you'd be fantastic at this new job," Jim continues after a moment, after he sees it all sink in, watches it play out across her face.
 "You'd meet people, make a difference.
 I don't doubt that at all.
 But what you leave behind here...Katie, that's not something you find just anywhere.
 And I'd hate to see you miss out on that because of a job."

 "It's your decision," he reiterates, reaching out to cover her hand with his own.
 "Ultimately, it's up to you.
 But just...think about it, okay?"